kirill3754/ID-document-classification/README.md

 # Task 2: ID Classifier App

-This application does ID document classification using CNN and LLM.
+This application does ID document classification.
+It primarily uses a CNN trained on provided images (details in report).
+An OpenAI LLM is included for comparison but is not a requirement for application to run.
 It consists of a frontend, backend, and model service.

 ## Prerequisites

 - Docker
-- OpenAI API key
+- OpenAI API key (optional)

 ## Quick Start

-### 1. Set up your OpenAI API key
+### 1. Set up your OpenAI API key (optional)

 Create a `.env` file in the `model/inference` directory with your OpenAI API key: